Brian Dooreck MD

 Everyone has gas.
-Burping or passing gas through the rectum is normal but because it is embarrassing to burp or pass gas, many people believe they pass gas "too often" or have "too much" gas.
+Burping or passing gas through the rectum is expected, but because it is embarrassing to burp or pass gas, many people believe they pass gas "too often" or have "too much" gas.

 Bloating is a common symptom and can be alleviated through a variety of lifestyle changes such as diet.

-Most of the time gas is odorless.
+Most of the time, gas is odorless.
 The odor comes from sulfur made by bacteria in the large intestine.
 Sometimes gas causes bloating and pain.
 Not everyone has these symptoms.

 Gas and bloating are perfectly healthy and is our body's response to our diets.